Houston Offshore Injuries Lawyer

 - Poor vessel conditions/poor maintenance

 The reality is that many employers fail to take basic steps to prevent these incidents from occurring.
-Unfortunately, profit is often put above worker safety.
-This can result in workers not having proper training or equipment or them lacking adequate supervision.
+Unfortunately, profit is often valued above worker safety.
+When this happens, workers do not receive proper training or equipment or lack adequate supervision.

 Any of these incidents can lead to traumatic injuries, and it is not uncommon for our Houston offshore injuries lawyers to help clients have sustained the following: